US security strategy turns against EU as far-right gains rise

 European far-right parties have now become privileged partners, as their real, growing influence “gives cause for great optimism” in Washington D.C.
 The untold part of the story is that many of these “patriotic” parties and politicians are financially and ideologically supported by Moscow.

-One can now foresee vibrant relations with the European governments most closely aligned with the United States on such key topics as the reduction of military support to Ukraine or normalisation with Russia: Hungary, Czech Republic, and Slovakia.
+One can now foresee vibrant relations with the European governments most closely aligned with the United States on such key topics as the reduction of military support to Ukraine or normalisation with Russia: Hungary, the Czech Republic, and Slovakia.

-From a purely European standpoint, the fundamentally negative factor is that the above-mentioned “domestic disruptors” have now gained a massive and public ideological support from the White House, and are promoted as real patriots, all in perfect tune with Moscow’s stance against the EU and NATO.
+From a purely European standpoint, the fundamentally negative factor is that the above-mentioned “domestic disruptors” have now gained massive and public ideological support from the White House, and are promoted as real patriots, all in perfect tune with Moscow’s stance against the EU and NATO.
 Again, this agenda is nothing new or unpredictable.

-First, how to maintain as much unity as possible, while its most disruptive members—with Viktor Orban in the lead—are now officially anointed by Donald Trump ?
-Second, how to stop flattering and pandering to the U.S. President—a naïve technique with no obvious results—while continuing to work toward an end to the Russian invasion of Ukraine and the related security arrangements ?
+Second, how to stop flattering and pandering to the U.S. President—a naïve technique with no obvious results—while continuing to work toward an end to the Russian invasion of Ukraine and the related security arrangements?

 Far from dividing Europe, the NSS may well serve to reinforce European cohesion.
+Time will tell.

-Copyright © 2025 The Brussels Times.
+Copyright © 2026 The Brussels Times.
 All Rights Reserved.